“Real devotion comes when we master the knowledge”

 Currently, he teaches various systems of Indian philosophy, and guides spiritual seekers.
 His interactive lectures on spirituality and self-realization are well received among his students across various countries.

-He has traveled to Russia, Nepal and major cities of India to deliver interactive discourses on spirituality and self-realization.
+He has traveled to Brazil, Russia, Nepal and major cities of India to deliver interactive discourses on spirituality and self-realization.

 Ajat Srishti is a Sanskrit word which literally means: The Unborn World.
 This name is inspired by an ancient Indian Philosophy called Ajatvada.